khelli07/GenerasiGigih-BE-Final-Project/README.md

 # Generasi GIGIH - Backend Engineering Track Final Project

 Generasi GIGIH is a 4-month bootcamp program held by YABB (Yayasan Anak Bangsa Bisa) by Gojek & Tokopedia.
 There are other tracks such as data analysis and frontend engineer.
 This is my final project for BE track.
 Main tech stack for this project is **Ruby on Rails**.
+I don't turn off my Repl.it, feel free to visit it [here](https://gigih-family-catering-khelli07.gojek22.repl.co/).

 Time given to finish: 10 days.